Shopify Catalog Operations & Automation

 4c.
 Storefront After View

-Storefront after import shows promotional pricing and strike-through compare-at value.
-On-brand and consistent.
+Storefront after import showing updated pricing and the compare-at strike-through value.

 4d.
 Audit Check

-Spot-check confirming compare-at value populated correctly across linen variants only.
+Spot-check confirming compare-at pricing populated correctly for linen variants only.

 5. Bulk Inventory Update via CSV Export and Re-Import